Monica-Rei/hello-world/README.md

 At this point Autochartist should be installed, please open it.

 ## How to use
-You can learn how to use Autochartist by watching [the video](https://www.youtube.com/watch?v=0vNTP8UXRp4)
+You can learn how to use Autochartist by watching [this video](https://www.youtube.com/watch?v=0vNTP8UXRp4).

 You can also use Autochartist on Demo accounts as well but there’s a 5 candle delay.